brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 ## Let's code

-We have drawn more than enough, we have a clear vision of what our application should do, so let's start shall we?
+We have drawn more than enough, we have a clear vision of what our inifinte-scroll-list should do, so let's start shall we?

 To calculate which page needs to be loaded we need 2 properties: